 Our lead practitioner Mary Lo, an orthodontist in Marylebone, has over 25 years worth of first hand dental and orthodontic experience, and is also a highly accredited consultant orthodontist at the Chelsea and Westminster Hospital.
-Mary Lo dentist in Marylebone is a member of a number of esteemed medical societies such including the British Orthodontic Society and the Craniofacial Society for Great Britain and Ireland.
+Mary Lo orthodontist in Marylebone is a member of a number of esteemed medical societies such including the British Orthodontic Society and the Craniofacial Society for Great Britain and Ireland.

 Putting your smile together

 Additionally, Lo is accredited for the use of discreet orthodontics such as Lingual braces.
 A task which she approaches with care and individual consideration, as it is her belief that each treatment is an entirely unique puzzle that requires degrees of attention to detail.
 Every tooth shape is entirely unique, as such, providing the necessary treatment is also a unique process.

-Anyone who is in need of lingual braces through Mary Lo dentist in Marylebone should simply book themselves in for a consultation with Mary Lo to begin setting the wheels of their unique treatment plan that is tailored around them, and them alone.
+Anyone who is in need of lingual braces through Mary Lo orthodontist in Marylebone should simply book themselves in for a consultation with Mary Lo to begin setting the wheels of their unique treatment plan that is tailored around them, and them alone.

 What are lingual braces?